freebytego/xppanorama/README.md

 I commented everything I changed in files, so you should to check them

 Ask me questions in issues, I can help you with some problems

+> I am not responsible for VAC bans, game bans and other.
+Do not try to play VAC sequred servers to prevent ban.
+Do not change critical files that can mess up some CS:GO stuff.
+Never remove checkbox from -insecure.
+If you point the finger at me for getting VAC, I will laugh at you.